|

 By the gods, what is that?

-Brenal pressed his face against the windowpane and craned his
+Brenal pressed his face to the windowpane and craned his neck

-"Can you see something?" asked the lady of the house,
+"Can you see something?" asked the lady, excitedly.

 "I am not sure," replied Brenal.
 "No, I cannot